Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 Let us consider as the next example the problem of the reduced description for the one-dimensional thirteen moment Grad system.
 Using the dimensionless variables as above, we write the one-dimensional version of the Grad equations (\ref{balanceequations}) and (\ref{Grad133}) in the $k$-representation:

-The Grad system (\ref{Grad131}) provides the simplest coupling of the hydrodynamic variables $\rho_k $, $u_k $, and $T_k $ to the non-hydrodynamic variables, $\sigma_k $ and $q_k $, the latter corresponds to the heat flux.
-As above, our goal is to reduce the description for the Grad system (\ref{Grad131}) to the three hydrodynamic equations with respect to the variables $\rho_k $, $u_k $, and $T_k $.
+The Grad system (\ref{Grad131}) provides the simplest coupling of the hydrodynamic variables $\rho_k $, $u_k $, and $T_k $ to the non-hydrodynamic variables, $\sigma_k $ and $q_k $, the latter corresponding to the heat flux.
+As above, our goal is to reduce the description of the Grad system (\ref{Grad131}) to the three hydrodynamic equations with respect to the variables $\rho_k $, $u_k $, and $T_k $.
 That is, we have to express the functions $\sigma_k $ and $q_k $ in terms of $ \rho_k $, $u_k $, and $T_k $:

-The Chapman-Enskog method, as applied for this purpose, results in the following algebraic scheme (we omit the Knudsen number $\epsilon$):
+Application of the Chapman--Enskog method in these cases, results in the following algebraic scheme (we omit the Knudsen number $\epsilon$):